On this page

 }

-Key components of the user object are the userID, custom fields, and the customIDs object (notably stableID) if you are using any custom identifiers.
+Key components of the user object are the userID, custom fields, and the customIDs object (notably stableID) if you use any custom identifiers.

-Make sure these fields are provided where they exist, and that the names of the fields capitalized correctly.
-Not providing a unit identifier will limit the utility of your events, as we won't be able to use them to build metrics like daily event users.
+Provide these fields where they exist and ensure field names are capitalized correctly.
+Not providing a unit identifier limits the utility of your events, because Statsig can't use them to build metrics like daily event users.

 Metrics (statsig_user_metrics)

 Metric ingestion is for user-day metric pairs.
-This is useful for measuring experimental results on complex business logic (e.g. LTV estimates) that you generate in your data warehouse.
+This is useful for measuring experimental results on complex business logic (for example, LTV estimates) that you generate in your data warehouse.

 Note on metric values

-If you provide both a numerator and denominator value for any record of a metric, we'll assume that this metric is a ratio metric; we'll filter out users who do not have a denominator value from analysis, and recalculate the metric value ourselves via the numerator and denominator fields.
+If you provide both a numerator and denominator value for any record of a metric, Statsig treats the metric as a ratio metric, filters out users who don't have a denominator value from analysis, and recalculates the metric value using the numerator and denominator fields.

-If you only provide a metric_value, we'll use the metric_value for analysis.
-In this case, we'll impute 0 for users without a metric value in experiments.
+If you provide only a metric_value, Statsig uses the metric_value for analysis and imputes 0 for users without a metric value in experiments.

 Scheduling

-Because you may be streaming events to your tables or have multiple ETLs pointing to your metrics table, Statsig relies on you signalling that your metric/events for a given day are done.
+Because you may be streaming events to your tables or have multiple ETLs pointing to your metrics table, Statsig relies on you to signal that your metric/events for a given day are done.

-When a day is fully loaded, insert that date as a row in the appropriate signal_table - statsig_user_metrics_signal for metrics or statsig_events_signal for events.
-For example, once all of your metrics data is loaded into statsig_user_metrics for 2022-04-01, you would insert 2022-04-01 into statsig_user_metrics_signal.
+After a day is fully loaded, insert that date as a row in the appropriate signal table: statsig_user_metrics_signal for metrics or statsig_events_signal for events.
+For example, after all metrics data is loaded into statsig_user_metrics for 2022-04-01, insert 2022-04-01 into statsig_user_metrics_signal.

-NOTE: this ingestion pipeline is in beta, and does not currently support automatic backfills or updates to data once it's been ingested.
-Only signal these tables are loaded after you've run data quality checks!
+This ingestion pipeline is in beta and doesn't currently support automatic backfills or updates to data after Statsig ingests it.
+Only signal these tables are loaded after you've run data quality checks.

 Checklist